ryanvco34/dkan_starter/docs/common_tasks/add-client-custom-config.md

   1. It doesn't need to be the fanciest behat test, something like this will do -> [It doesn't need to be the fanciest behat test, something like this will do -> https://github.com/NuCivic/data_starter_private/blob/master/tests/features/general.feature](https://github.com/NuCivic/data_starter_private/blob/master/tests/features/general.feature)
   2. Create a behat feature file for your tests (name it appropriately)
   3. Look at the **circle.yml** recipe to see if it's setup to run that behat feature
+2. **Customisation** does not mean in any way **DKAN overrides.** If you plan to introduce overrides please refer to Override a DKAN oobb feature